microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 ## Conclusion

-Here is the final script to adjust and deploy the three services in one command:
+Here is the final script to adjust and deploy the three services:

 ```bash
 cd city-service